alomo90/SK-Wiki/Formulas/probes/probe-losses.md

 @ProbeLossPercentage = @BASE_PROBE_LOSSES * (1.5 - 0.25 * dbo.RandomNumber() + 0.25 * dbo.RandomNumber())
 ```
 Aggressive Probe missions, such as robs and sabos the probe losses are 50% higher.
-Growth oriented mission, such as mining gold, have lower losses, at 90% of the base loss.
 ```
 SET @ProbeLossFactor = @ProbeLossFactor * @MissionTypeFactor
 ```